How do Hormones Work? Their Mechanisms and Reg

-Hormones are chemical messengers in the body that are involved in the maintenance of body physiology.
-They work by
+Hormones are chemical messengers in the body that regulate the body’s physiology.
+They act due to the

-1. Through the action on the specific receptors at the cellular level
+- By the action on the specific cell surface receptors

-These hormones in the human body are secreted by endocrine glands under the influence of the brain.
+These hormones in the human body are secreted by endocrine glands.

 How do the Hormones Work